Pediatric Dentistry FAQs

 3.What Does the First Dental Visit Entail?

 The first pediatric dental visit lasts about 30 minutes, but it is important.
 It helps the dentist and the child to establish a rapport.
-Our pediatric dentist in Berwyn will first assess the gums.
+Our dentist in Berwyn will first assess the gums.
 Using a soft, wet cloth, he will clean the gums of any build-up.

 This first visit, though short, can be stressful.
 Here are some tips to make things easy: